80-02 Kew Gardens Road

 This rehab also has aftercare plans and programs that can help you achieve lasting sobriety in the long term.
 Finally, Advanced Human Services Inc accepts private pay, private medical insurance, sliding fee scale, military insurance, state welfare or child and family services funds, access to recovery (atr) voucher and others.

-Cornerstone of Medical Arts Center is 1.3 miles from Kew Gardens, NY
+Cornerstone of Medical Arts Center is 1.3 miles from Kew Gardens, New York

 Yes, it is quite common for individuals struggling with addiction to lie to themselves, a phenomenon often referred to as denial.
 Denial is a psychological defense mechanism that helps a person avoid confronting painful realities, emotions, or actions that they may not be prepared to handle.